 - Cash: ATMs are not readily available in Upper Mustang, so it's important to bring enough cash for the trek.

-How much is the permit for the upper mustang trek?
+Permit for the upper mustang trek:

 The permit fee for the Upper Mustang Trek for Westerners (non-SARCC nationals) was $500 for the first 10 days and an additional $50 per day after that.
 For citizens of South Asian Regional Cooperation Council (SARCC) countries, the permit fee was $50 for the first 10 days and an additional $5 per day after that.
 It's important to note that these fees are subject to change, and it's always best to check with a registered trekking agency or the Nepal Tourism Board for the most up-to